In this BDO assessment centre guide you’ll find practice tests, coaching videos and dozens of top tips, tricks & insider-secrets. Let’s get started!

 Interviews can be tough and are really a test of your nerves as well as your knowledge.
 Prepare yourself as well as you can for this element of the BDO assessment centre and be sure to read through the ‘Interview Success‘ section of this site.

-2 quick guides of mine that will help you
+2 quick guides of ours that will help you

 - How To Prepare For Your Interview Or Assessment Centre